Nostradamus On World War

 Considering the events that soon followed, I expect that Vanga’s predictions were far from sweet.

 In Britain, it was Queen Elizabeth I who first made major political decisions based on the evidence of ‘seers’.
-Her clairvoyant advisor, John Dee was a secret code number: 007- the same secret agents number adopted by Ian Fleming for his fictional spy, James Bond.
+Her clairvoyant advisor, John Dee was a secret code number: 007- the same secret agents’ number adopted by Ian Fleming for his fictional spy, James Bond.
 Dee prophesied the attempted invasion of England by the Spanish Armada in 1588 and the execution of Mary, Queen of Scots in 1587.

-Hitler was influenced by the Nostradamus World War Predictions
+Hitler and the Nostradamus World War Predictions

 Sir Winston Churchill, the man of destiny, possessed a natural psychic gift himself that saved his life many times.
-In his autobiography he says that in his youth he had held a planchette “and written while others had touched my wrist or hand.”
+In his autobiography, he says that in his youth he had held a planchette “and written while others had touched my wrist or hand.”
 He also tells of how in the Boer War, as a reporter for the Morning Post his train was ambushed and he was confined to a prison camp.

 He escaped into territory unknown to him but says that his intuition guided him to recklessly knock on the door of a house and reveal that he was British.

 “Thank God you have come here” cried the stranger, “It is the only house where you would not have been handed over.
 But we are all British here.”